nextzen/nextzen.js/README.md

     <script>
       // Add a map to the #map DIV, and center it on New York: var map = L.Mapzen.map('map');
-      map.setView([40.70531, -74.009], 13);
+      // Set default view on New York at zoom level 13 map.setView([40.70531, -74.009], 13);
     </script>
   </body>